GithubPrankster/Renderdude-Raytracer/README.md

 get renderdude todaaaayyyyyy
 *warning renderdude may not work as intended, may explode in usage, may render your objects high on drugs, not responsible for rendering bad images, renderdude just renders, not ask.*

+-Dependencies of Renderdude:

+* GCC: Uh any current one will do yeah